Juhapelailee/Machine-learning-projects/README.md

 Juha Närhi

-Projects are made in school.
+Projects were made in school.